UppaJung/personal-website-preview/content/posts/before-installing-a-dating-app/index.md

 The most successful dating apps are those that can convince the most users to entrust them with our locations, personal photos, physical traits, ages, chemical vices, sexual desires, religious beliefs, and the messages we exchange with prospective sexual partners.
 They need to make us feel safe doing so.

-But keeping you safe and making you feel safe are two distinct, and sometimes incompatible, goals.
-The safety advice offered by [Tinder](https://policies.tinder.com/safety/intl/en/) [📄](dating-tips-archived-2023-08-10/tinder.jpeg), [Bumble](https://bumble.com/en-us/the-buzz/safety) [📄](dating-tips-archived-2023-08-10/bumble.jpeg), [Hinge](https://hingeapp.zendesk.com/hc/en-us/articles/360007194774-Safe-Dating-Advice) [📄](dating-tips-archived-2023-08-10/hinge.jpeg), [Grindr](https://help.grindr.com/hc/en-us/articles/1500009290262-Safety-tips) [📄](dating-tips-archived-2023-08-10/grindr.jpeg), [Feeld](https://support.feeld.co/hc/en-gb/articles/9406785773084-What-do-I-do-if-someone-asks-me-to-continue-the-conversation-in-a-different-app-) [📄](dating-tips-archived-2023-08-10/feeld.jpeg), and others directs your attention to the unavoidable risks of interacting prospective partners online and in person, and through omission directs your attention away from the risks introduced by using the app to find those prospective partners.[^tinder-hinge-safety-tips] [^safety-tips-bumble]
+But *keeping you safe* and *making you feel safe* are often incompatible goals.
+The safety advice offered by [Tinder](https://policies.tinder.com/safety/intl/en/) [📄](dating-tips-archived-2023-08-10/tinder.jpeg), [Bumble](https://bumble.com/en-us/the-buzz/safety) [📄](dating-tips-archived-2023-08-10/bumble.jpeg), [Hinge](https://hingeapp.zendesk.com/hc/en-us/articles/360007194774-Safe-Dating-Advice) [📄](dating-tips-archived-2023-08-10/hinge.jpeg), [Grindr](https://help.grindr.com/hc/en-us/articles/1500009290262-Safety-tips) [📄](dating-tips-archived-2023-08-10/grindr.jpeg), [Feeld](https://support.feeld.co/hc/en-gb/articles/9406785773084-What-do-I-do-if-someone-asks-me-to-continue-the-conversation-in-a-different-app-) [📄](dating-tips-archived-2023-08-10/feeld.jpeg), and others directs your attention to the unavoidable risks of interacting prospective partners online and in person.
+Through omission, the advice cleverly directs your attention away from the risks introduced by the apps themselves.[^tinder-hinge-safety-tips] [^safety-tips-bumble]

 What do you need to know to stay safe that they are not telling you?

+**1. You will need to take action to prevent your dating app from sharing your profile when you travel to places you don't want it shared in.**

+Dating apps are much more promiscuous in sharing our profiles than many of us might prefer.
+When we travel, they share our profiles with those in our new location without asking us if we're interested in meeting people in these locations, or even ensuring we we are aware that they have started sharing there.
+Perhaps their designers failed to anticipate that we might not want to offer ourselves up to nearby potential partners during a 30-minute layover in Salt Lake City (Vegas…maybe?).
+If you are open about parts your identity at home but not elsewhere, you should be especially careful not to let your app out you by sharing your profile while traveling to places you would not want it shared.
+Some apps encourage you to pay for premium features to prevent being travel outed (or *trouted*).
+Unless your app provides clear instructions to ensure you won't be *trouted*, the safest option may be to uninstall it while traveling.

-**1. You should assume everything you share with dating apps, every action you take, and every message you send will eventually become public.**
+**2. You should assume everything you share with dating apps, every action you take, and every message you send will eventually become public.**

 Dating apps store everything you share with them and everything you do in centralized databases and servers (remote computers).
 The data they store includes your profile, your likes and dislikes, and the messages you share with others.
 These databases also store the data of all the app's other users, making them ripe targets for compromise by foreign intelligence services, ransomware gangs, and other extortionists who might exploit our sexual desires, preferences, and communications.